alijdens/alijdens.github.io/_posts/2024-08-11-three-men-morris-fifo.md

 We can see in the example that the problem is partially labelling a path as a draw when we don't actually know some other alternative path to the cycle leads to losing state.
 It may now be obvious that the answer to this problem is to **first solve the paths that can force an outcome** and then explore the other ones to effectively determine if the optimal play leads to a cycle.

-### Solving terminal states
+### Solution: Solving terminal states

-This ones is easy: we start by building the entire game graph and then we move backwards from the terminal states labeling all nodes that can force that state (like doing `minimax` but stopping when we don't have a definitive answer):
+We saw before that the problem is caused by assuming both players will stay on the cycle before actually checking if one of them could "break" it by choosing a more advantageous move that leads to a win.
+To work around this problem, we start by building the entire game graph and then move backwards from the terminal states, labeling all nodes that can force that outcome (like doing `minimax` but stopping when we don't have a definitive answer):

 1. start by scoring all terminal nodes accordingly (+1 if maximizing player wins, -1 otherwise)
 2. put all the nodes that have an `in` edge to those nodes into a queue